sindresorhus/gulp-ruby-sass/readme.md

 ### Sass options

-Any other options are passed directly to the Sass executable. gulp options are camelCase versions of Sass's dashed-case options.
+Any other options are passed directly to the Sass executable.
+The options are camelCase versions of Sass's dashed-case options.

 The docs below list common options for convenience.
 Run `sass -h` for the complete list.